Do NOT operate a motorized vehicle after any sedation or general anesthesia procedure for at least 24 hours.

 Alcohol and Smoking

 Do NOT smoke for at least 24 hours after oral surgery because this slows the healing process.
-It is best to avoid alcoholic beverages during the initial healing phase.
+It is recommended to avoid alcoholic beverages during the initial healing phase.

 In most cases, resorbable sutures have been placed.
 These sutures generally fall out in three to four days.
 In those cases where non-resorbing sutures have been placed, we will notify you of the proper suture removal date.